wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/13_Lambda Expressions.md

 lambda argument(s): expression
 ```

-* lambda is Python keyword that defines a lambda expression.
+* lambda is a Python keyword that defines a lambda expression.
 * argument(s) are the arguments the lambda expression takes.
 You can input any number of arguments, separated by commas.
 * The colon : separates the function argument(s) from the function expression.
 * expression is the expression that the lambda expression executes upon the given arguments.